 Our Fixed Fees for Your ILE Application

-Our agreed fixed fee will depend on the complexity of your case and the volume of work involved in your Indefinite Leave to Remain (ILE) application.
-You will make an initial payment of half our fee when we start working on your matter, and the remaining half is due once we have fully prepared the Indefinite Leave to Remain (ILE) application and it is ready for submission.
+Our agreed fixed fee will depend on the complexity of your case and the volume of work involved in your Indefinite Leave to Enter (ILE) application.
+You will make an initial payment of half our fee when we start working on your matter, and the remaining half is due once we have fully prepared the Indefinite Leave to Enter (ILE) application and it is ready for submission.

 In addition to our fixed fee for assisting you with your Indefinite Leave to Enter (ILE) application as a victim of domestic violence, you are also required to pay the Home Office UKVI fees.